Blobscan/blobscan/apps/docs/src/app/docs/storages/page.md

 ## Google Cloud Storage signed URLs

-When `GOOGLE_STORAGE_SIGNED_URLS` is set to `true`, the API will return signed URLs for blobs stored in Google Cloud Storage instead of public URLs.
+When `GOOGLE_STORAGE_SIGNED_URLS_ENABLED` is set to `true`, the API will return signed URLs for blobs stored in Google Cloud Storage instead of public URLs.
 Signed URLs provide time-limited access to private objects without requiring users to make the bucket publicly accessible.

 If signing fails for a given object (for example, missing IAM permission), the API logs an error and falls back to the original URL — the request itself does not fail.